 The MLRA lies within the transition zone between the eastern deciduous forests and the central tallgrass prairies.
 The heterogeneous topography of the area results in variable microclimates and fuel matrices that in turn are able to support prairies, savannas, woodlands, and forests.
-Wet Silty Floodplain Forests form an aspect of this vegetative continuum.
+Wet Loamy Floodplain Forests form an aspect of this vegetative continuum.
 This ecological site occurs on low lying flood plains.
 Species characteristic of this ecological site consist of broadleaf deciduous floodplain forest species which exhibits high canopy diversity.
 (Anderson, 1975; White, 1978).

 Historically, the floodplains were a very dynamic system with frequent flooding and ponding.
 Gravelly, sandy, loamy, and clayey deposits of sediment sorted themselves out on the floodplain depending on the speed, volume and duration of the waters carrying them.
-Wet Silty Floodplain Forests occupy a transitional area between lower, wetter and more clayey wet forests and higher, better drained riverfront forests.
-They have silty soil textures and are poorly drained.
-Current management of the river has drastically altered this dynamic process although the seasonally high water table and poor drainage still influences the development of these floodplain forest communities.
+Wet Loamy Floodplain Forests occupy a transitional area between lower, wetter and more clayey wet forests and higher, better drained riverfront forests.
+They have loamy soil textures and are somewhat poorly drained.
+Current management of the river has drastically altered this dynamic process although the seasonally high water table and drainage still influences the development of these floodplain forest communities.

-Historic flooding of Wet Silty Floodplain Forest occurred annually in this region or at least once every three years.
-Flooding occurs during the winter and spring and often extends into the growing season.
+Flooding generally occurs during the winter and spring and may extend into the growing season.
+The structure and species composition are influenced by this flooding regime, which is typically an annual flooding of relatively brief duration (several weeks), but may be absent in dry years or extensive during flash-flood years.
+Floods leave river-deposited debris on the forest floor, ice scars on trees, and abandoned channels that retain water at or above the level of the main river channel.
 Although this community can be early-successional, occurring on river fronts and other recently disturbed areas, this is a generally long-lived type.
-Succession in Wet Silty Floodplain Forest appears to be similar to that of the Loamy Floodplain Forests, except that periods of inundation and ponding exclude later successional hardwood species.
-Hackberry, elm, green ash, eastern cottonwood (Populus deltoides W. Bartram ex Marshall) and American sycamore (Platanus occidentalis L.) form a tall canopy (80 to 100 feet) that is uneven and has frequent holes.
+Succession in Wet Loamy Floodplain Forest appears to be similar to that of the Loamy Floodplain Forests, except that periods of inundation and ponding exclude later successional hardwood species.
+Silver maple, hackberry, elm, green ash, eastern cottonwood (Populus deltoides W. Bartram ex Marshall) and American sycamore (Platanus occidentalis L.) form a tall canopy (80 to 100 feet) that is uneven and has frequent holes.
+(NatureServe 2018)